Allen022007/gaming-website/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Build a visually captivating website inspired by **[Zentry](https://zentry.com/)**, featuring scroll-triggered animations, geometric transitions, and engaging video storytelling.
-Learn how to deliver a luxurious, modern feel, focusing on engaging UI/UX and smooth responsiveness, capturing the essence of what makes an Awwwards winner.
+A visually captivating website inspired by **[Zentry](https://zentry.com/)**, featuring scroll-triggered animations, geometric transitions, and engaging video storytelling.
+A deliver a luxurious, modern feel, focusing on engaging UI/UX and smooth responsiveness, capturing the essence of what makes an Awwwards winner.

 ## <a name="tech-stack">⚙️ Tech Stack</a>